sarahkona47/Movie-Recommender-using-shiny/README.md

 1. ***Tab 1***: Analytics
 - In this tab, you are able to explore the dataset and create interactive plots.
 The user is able to input parameters (Language, Genre, etc).
   - The first graph is a horizontal bar plot that displays the top movies depending on the user's input for Language and Genre(s).
-- The second graph is a line graph that displays the amount of movies produced per year depending user's input for Language(s).
+  - The second graph is a line graph that displays the amount of movies produced per year depending on the user's input for Language(s).
+  - The third graph is a point plot that displays the total number of movies per Genre depending on the user's input for a Language.

 2. ***Tab 2***: Recommend by Genre
 - In this tab, the user is able to chose Genre(s) and the posters of top 4 movies in the chosen Genre(s) will be generated!
 (The recommendation will be based on popularity)